mchitgarha78/Decentralized-Signature-Based-Token-Distribution-System-/README.md

 Activate it `source venv/bin/activate`

-And you can Install the packages via `pip install -r requirements.txt' command.
+And you can Install the packages via `pip install -r requirements.txt` command.
 Note that the libp2p package should install manually : https://github.com/libp2p/py-libp2p

+And in some linux distributions, you should install `libgmp-dev` before installing py-libp2p by running this command:

+	$ sudo apt install libgmp-dev

 ### Run project